dreamfactorysoftware/platform-wiki/setup-guide/archive/Migrating-data-to-optimized-format-for-Hive.md

-# Converting SnowPlow Cloudfront logs into Hive tables optimised for analysis
+# Converting Snowplow Cloudfront logs into Hive tables optimised for analysis

 ## Contents

-1. [Why convert SnowPlow Cloudfront logs into data tables with a different format?](#why-convert-cloudfront-logs-into-snowplow-formatted-data-tables) (When we could do analysis on the SnowPlow Cloudfront logs themselves?)
+1. [Why convert Snowplow Cloudfront logs into data tables with a different format?](#why-convert-cloudfront-logs-into-snowplow-formatted-data-tables) (When we could do analysis on the Snowplow Cloudfront logs themselves?)
 2. [Performing the ETL](#performing-the-etl-process)
 3. [Implementing regular (daily) jobs to move data](#implementing-the-daily-etl)
 4. [Using the optimized events table](#using-the-optimized-events-table)

 <a name="why-convert-cloudfront-logs-into-snowplow-formatted-data-tables"/>
-## 1. Why convert Cloudfront logs into SnowPlow formatted data tables?
+## 1. Why convert Cloudfront logs into Snowplow formatted data tables?

-SnowPlow tracking tags store data about how users have engaged on your website to Amazon S3, via Cloudfront logging.
-The [snowplow-log-deserializer](https://github.com/snowplow) makes it possible to define a table in Hive populated with the data stored in the SnowPlow cloudfronts logs, and query that data directly.
+Snowplow tracking tags store data about how users have engaged on your website to Amazon S3, via Cloudfront logging.
+The [snowplow-log-deserializer](https://github.com/snowplow) makes it possible to define a table in Hive populated with the data stored in the Snowplow cloudfronts logs, and query that data directly.

 We recommend, however, that rather than doing the analysis directly on that data, transferring it in S3 into a new bucket partitioned by date and user_id.
 There are two advantages: